-3) Experiments Using Correction Movement Controller Only: A successful reaching movement generated by the correction movement controller only is demonstrated in Fig. 9.
-In particular, Fig. 9(1) describes the recognition of the target; and Fig. 9(2-12) show the reaching process towards the target.
+3) Experiments using correction movement controller only: A successful reaching movement generated by the correction movement controller only is demonstrated in Fig. 9.
+In particular, sub-figure 9 (1) describes the recognition of the target; and 9 (2-12) show the reaching process towards the target.
 The joint angles of the robotic arm were adjusted step by step based on the position errors between the hand and target, and the whole process took 11 steps.
-Fig. 9(13-15) show that the robotic arm finally grasped the target and returned to the end position.
+Sub-figures 9 (13-15) show that the robotic arm finally grasped the target and returned to the end position.
 This experiment only applied the correction movements, and the entire process took 15 steps.